 In addition to program-specific credit courses (outlined below), all BSPH students are required to complete a set of non-credit courses and trainings.
-Students will be emailed detailed information
+Students will be emailed detailed information regarding these trainings and they MUST be completed by the end of first term at the latest.
+Please see the list below for all MAS program requirements:

-- Introduction to Online Learning (IOL), completed prior to your first term in the program - Academic and Research Ethics (ARE), must be completed during your first term, or a registration hold may be placed on your account - Sexual Harassment and Sexual Violence Training - Required Module on Plagiarism - Johns Hopkins Opioid Training - SOURCE: How History Impacts our Work Module - Acknowledgement and Module for Indigenous Land and Peoples
+- Introduction to Online Learning (IOL), completed prior to your first term in the program - Academic and Research Ethics (ARE), must be completed during your first term, or a registration hold may be placed on your account - Sexual Harassment and Sexual Violence Training - Required Module on Plagiarism - Johns Hopkins Opioid Training - SOURCE: How History Impacts our Work Module - Acknowledgement and Module for Indigenous Land and Peoples plan.
+If you need to take courses out of sequence, please verify that you have met any necessary prerequisites before enrolling.
+If you have any questions about scheduling and prerequisites, please contact your Academic Advisor or the MAS Office.

 Courses are listed below in sequential order, for students who are following a two (2)-year plan.
 Courses are only offered in the terms indicated.
 Some of the courses listed below have specific prerequisite courses.
-Your Academic Advisor can provide guidance if you wish to follow a 3-year or 4-year completion plan.
-If you need to take courses out of sequence, please verify that you have met any necessary prerequisites before enrolling.
-If you have any questions about scheduling and prerequisites, please contact your Academic Advisor or the OPAL Office.
+Your Academic Advisor can provide guidance if you wish to follow a 3-year or 4-year completion